Sage-Bionetworks/portalsDocs/articles/wikis.md

 {% endtabs %}

 ###Available Wiki Features
-Synapse wikis provide the ability to richly describe project, files and folders within synapse.
+Synapse Wikis provide the ability to richly describe project, files and folders within synapse.

 ####Markdown langauge
-Wiki markdown language has many capabilities to customize the layout and text of the wiki.
+Wiki markdown language has many capabilities to customize the layout and text of the Wiki.
 For full capabilities of the markdown language see the [help document](https://www.synapse.org/#!Wiki:syn2467792/ENTITY).

 ####Synapse Widgets
 In addition to textual descriptions of a project Synapse also provides the ability to customize a wiki with specific widgets.

  * Table of contents
-To summarize the contents of a wiki.
-This will, by default, include the primary wiki page and any subpages added to the primary wiki page.
+To summarize the contents of a Wiki.
+This will, by default, include the primary wiki page and any subpages added to the primary Wiki page.
 The Table of Contents will be displayed on the left and can be re-ordered by clicking 'Edit Order' under the table of contents.

  * Table Widgets
- There are many ways to add tabular data to the wiki.
+ There are many ways to add tabular data to the Wiki page.
   * Paste tabular data

   The easiest way [add how to, I have never figured it out]